krdesai999/React-AWS/README.md

 # Fovus Project
+I am Keyur Desai.
+I have been able to tackle all the requirements, including the bonus requirements mentioned in the specification document.

+##About the project

 [Infrastack](infra\lib\infra-stack.js) has the aws structure.
 It has all the instructions to build the whole infrastructure.

 I have used react hook form for validation and react router for routing.